zaari/garta/README.md

 # Garta
 Garta is going to be a GPX viewer, analyzer and editor for GTK3 toolkit (used by e.g. GNOME 3 desktop environment) and is written in Rust programming language.
-The application is still at a pretty early development stage and won't be that useful before the release 0.1.0.
+The application is still at a pretty early development stage and won't be that useful before release 0.1.0.

 * [Change Log](ChangeLog.md)
 * [Road Map](RoadMap.md)